indetectables-net/toolkit/TOOLS.md

 - ***Note:*** Available using the extra called: **Oldies**
 - **Web:** www.indetectables.net
 - **Developer:** Sr Sombrero
-- **Description:** AVFucker is a tool that helps you evade Antivirus using the “replace byte signature” technique.
+- **Description:** AVFucker is a classic evasion tool that modifies known antivirus signature bytes within executable files to bypass detection.
+It automates the “replace byte signature” technique, often used in packer or crypter workflows.

 ### FLOSS
 - **Web:** https://github.com/fireeye/flare-floss